 Admission to the Master Archaeology track Heritage and Museum Studies.

-This course addresses advanced topics in heritage studies.
-It applies critical and social theory to rethink heritage in practice, and explores the relationship between communities and global heritage issues.
+This course addresses advanced topics in critical heritage studies.
+It applies critical and social theory to rethink heritage in practice, and explores the relationship between communities and heritage issues.

-We will study foundational concepts as they are applied to studying community, universalism, and global-local interconnections, as well as topics including sustainable development, marginalised communities, migration, displacement, and environmental issues.
+We will study foundational concepts as they are applied to studying community, and challenges related to globalisation, environmental issues, sustainable development, and social inclusion.

-Ability to critically engage with global challenges that underpin heritage debate, identity, destruction and protection of cultural heritage;
+Ability to critically engage with global challenges that underpin heritage debate, identity, and cultural heritage;

 Understanding assumptions embedded in policy and in universal and globalised discourses and practices.